NEONScience/portal-core-components/README.md

 # Portal Core Components

-This is a library of react components to be used on pages for the NEON Data Portal.
+This is a library of React components to be used on pages for the NEON Data Portal.

 Functional documentation can be found here:

 https://data.neonscience.org/core-components

-## Using Components
+## Using the Component Library

-In the target project directory, preferentially install this package with a versioned release tag:
+In the target project directory, preferentially install this package with a versioned release:

-    npm install github:NEONScience/portal-core-components#tag
+    npm install --save @neonscience/portal-core-components@VERSION

-So, v1.0.0 would be:
+So, v3.0.0 would be:

-    npm install github:NEONScience/portal-core-components#v1.0.0
+    npm install --save @neonscience/portal-core-components@3.0.0

-In the target project directory, install this package for a particular branch:
+In the target project directory, install this package for a particular tag:

-    npm install github:NEONScience/portal-core-components#branch
+    npm install --save @neonscience/portal-core-components@TAG

 So, develop would be:

-    npm install github:NEONScience/portal-core-components#develop
+    npm install --save @neonscience/portal-core-components@develop

 For more information on GitHub URL's, see NPM documentation: https://docs.npmjs.com/files/package.json#github-urls